-Figure 3 shows a relatively stable pattern of policy domains over time: while hard policy domains covered 58.6 percent of all the WPQs in the 4th legislative term, they have hardly increased to 61.4 percent in the 8th legislative term.
-Soft policy domains have always covered about one fifth of all WPQs, while we observe a slight decrease in the neutral category (from 22.2 to 19.3 percent).
+Figure 3 shows a relatively stable pattern of policy domains over time: while hard policy domains covered 61.9 percent of all the WPQs in the 4th legislative term, they have hardly increased to 63.3 percent in the 8th legislative term.
+Soft policy and neutral domains have always covered a bit less than one fifth of all WPQs.
 From a heuristic viewpoint, stability of policy domains over time permits to observe gender differences in similar contexts.
 Likewise, it must be noted there is no statistically significant difference in the quantitative use of WPQs between male and female MEPs: they ask on average respectively 72.8 and 69.3 WPQs (DF=1; F-Value=0.215; p=0.643).